On June 16, 2015, Donald Trump voiced his extreme views on immigration. Extreme is putting it mildly. He said this in front of a crowd:’

 Proof #2: Donald says on video that illegals should stay.
 Considering that he is actually hiring them as opposed to Americans only validates this.
 P1=P2.

 I am sorry, my lost little Trumpkin, but it seems that The Donald put it best when he said to a dim Nevada crowd, “I love the poorly educated.”
-Anyone else, beside the poorly educated, could see that they were being played like a puppet.
+Anyone else, besides the poorly educated, could see that they were being played like a puppet.